 Working with Your Doubts, Fears, and Limiting Beliefs to Transform Your Career

 At this point, you may be wondering how to work with your survival mind so it no longer limits you from creating the career of your dreams.

 The second critical step is to recognize that to transform your career, you must be willing to take action alongside your fears and limiting stories while creating more supportive beliefs that encourage the transformation process.
 This includes a willingness to embrace all that it means to be on a transformational path: The discomfort, the creativity, the growth, the learnings, and the trust in the process.
-It means tolerating the uncomfortable thoughts and feelings that emerge as you move into uncharted territory.
+It means tolerating the uncomfortable thoughts and emotions that emerge as you move into uncharted territory.
 It also means challenging the idea that possessing uncomfortable emotions is a sign that you should stay put.

-In fact, most people who’ve successfully remade their careers know that uncomfortable thoughts and feelings are not a sign to stop, but instead a sign to proceed.
+In fact, most people who’ve successfully remade their careers know that uncomfortable thoughts and emotions are not a sign to stop, but instead a sign to proceed.
 They view them as an indication that they’re on the right path.
-They know these emotions signal that they’re embarking on meaningful work, which, by definition triggers our biological responses to stay safe.
+They know these emotions signal that they’re embarking on meaningful work, which, by definition triggers our innate responses to stay safe.
 And contrary to what their survival mind is telling them, they know that it’s okay to proceed.

 But is Career Transformation Really Possible for You?

 Right now you might be asking, so how is it that I know that you, specifically, can transform your career?
 How do I know you’re not actually truly flawed and therefore incapable of creating the life you want?